Keystone Habits: How One Small Change Can Improve Your Life

 Not all habits are equal.
 It’s better to focus on building keystone habits when you’re first starting out.

 New habits are always hard to stick to.
-There will be times where you’ll be frustrated for your lack of progress.
+There will be times where you’ll be frustrated by your lack of progress.
 But you only need to succeed once in developing a keystone habit, and the others will follow.

 The habits you develop will help you get where you want.
 Success will become a natural extension.